-□ To mark World Cancer Day on 4 February 2022, IARC and partners launched the new World Code - ☐ To mark World Cancer Day on 4 February 2022, IARC and partners launched the new World Code Against Cancer Framework, an online platform that will promote cancer prevention globally and the development of Regional Codes Against Cancer.
+□ To mark World Cancer Day on 4 February 2022, IARC and partners launched the new World Code - Against Cancer Framework, an online platform that will promote cancer prevention globally and the development of Regional Codes Against Cancer.
 IARC scientists also presented the World Code Against Cancer Framework at the occasion of the first China Primary Cancer Prevention Conference held in Taiyuan, China, in March 2023.